elixirschool/elixirschool/bn/lessons/basics/iex_helpers.md

 This is a simple example, stating that keys and values per the implementation can be any type, but it is useful to know.

 By leveraging all these built-in niceties we can easily explore the code and learn more about how things work.
-IEx is very powerful and robust tool that empower developers.
+IEx is a very powerful and robust tool that empowers developers.
 With these tools in our toolbox, exploring, and building can be even more fun!